Income Tax Notice to Salaried Employees: Reasons, Types & How to Respond?

 Conclusion

-Income Tax Notices are to be dealt properly by the taxpayer and is something that is not to be ignored.
-There are various reasons for which different types of tax notices are issued and each tax notice is issued for a different reason.
-In this article we have discussed the different types of tax notices, the reasons and how they should be dealt with.
+Income Tax Notices are to be dealt properly by the taxpayers and is something that is not to be ignored.
+There are various reasons for which different types of tax notices are issued.
+In this article, we have discussed the different types of tax notices, the reasons, and how they should be dealt with.

 Can't get yourself started on taxes?